 Cyclist Killed by Dump Truck

 According to Boston CBS Local, a cyclist died after being hit by a truck in the suburb of Wrentham.
-According to the article, the accident occurred at a busy intersection in the early evening, and police suspect that it was the result of the cyclist being blinded by a solar glare.
-Investigators believe the cyclist turned in front of the truck, which was travelling in the opposite direction, and the driver was unable to avoid the cyclist.
+According to the article, the accident occurred at a busy intersection in the early evening, and police suspect that it was the result of the cyclist being blinded by solar glare.
+Investigators believe the cyclist turned in front of the truck, which was traveling in the opposite direction, and the driver was unable to avoid the cyclist.